Understanding Plasticizers: Their Functions and Effects on Health

 Read more - Choosing Between Extrusion Blow Molding and Injection Molding

-What Are the Uses of Plasticizers?
-In Which Products Are They Found?
+In Which Everyday Products Are Plasticizers Commonly Found?

 Plasticizers are used in a wide array of products, especially where flexibility is required.
 Common applications include: